Paul Ricca: Early life

 Ricca was born Felice De Lucia on November 14, 1897, in Naples, Campania to Antonio and Maria Annunziata De Lucia.
-He had four younger sisters: Emilia Beatrice, Anna Clementina, Celementina Eleonora, and Luisa Maria.
+He had four younger sisters: Emilia Beatrice, Anna Clementina, Clementina Eleonora, and Luisa Maria.
 By age 17, he was working for organized crime in Naples (Camorra).
 In 1915, he stabbed Emilio Parrillo to death on Mafia orders.
-Ricca later claimed that he killed Parillo for breaking an engagement to his sister.
+Ricca later claimed that he killed Parillo for breaking an engagement with his sister.
 In 1917, Ricca was convicted of murder, serving two years in prison.
 Once released from prison, Ricca killed Vincenzo Capasso, who had testified against him in the Parillo trial, by slitting his throat.

-After killing Capasso, Ricca assumed the name Paul Maglio and fled to the United States by way of Cuba.
+After killing Capasso, Ricca assumed the name Paul Maglio and fled to the United States through Cuba.
 On August 10, 1920, Ricca arrived in New York City.

 In January 1927, Ricca married Nancy Emily Gigante, who was also from Naples, and had three children: Mary Anna, Anthony Paul, and Paul Richard.
 He became a naturalized U.S. citizen in 1928 and legally changed his name to Paul De Lucia.

 Joining the mob

 While in Cuba, Ricca had met Joseph "Diamond Joe" Esposito, a Chicago bootlegger and restaurant owner.
 After Ricca arrived in New York, Esposito brought him to Chicago, where he put him to work smuggling whiskey from Cuba and moonshine liquor from Kentucky to Chicago.
-Sensing Ricca's potential, Esposito appointed him as maitre d' at the Bella Napoli, Esposito's Chicago restaurant, earning him the nickname "the Waiter".
+Sensing Ricca's potential, Esposito appointed him as maitre d' at the Bella Napoli, Esposito's Chicago restaurant, earning him the nickname "the Waiter."
 The Bella Napoli was popular with many Chicago gangsters, including the leader of the South Side Gang (the precursor to the Chicago Outfit), Al Capone.
-Sharing several mutual friends among Neapolitan gangsters who had returned to Italy, Ricca soon gave up his restaurant job and joined the South Side Gang.
+Sharing several mutual friends among Neapolitan gangsters who had returned to Italy, Ricca soon quit his restaurant job and joined the South Side Gang.